SecureAttestation/Webapp/Secure Attestation/Readme.txt

-            Step 2 :- Open Filezilla then go to sitemanager and create new site Step 3 :- Put the host ip & select protocol SFTP - SSH File transfer protocol then choose logon type key file Step 4 :- Username will be bitnami then select the key file that you've downloaded then click on connect Step 5 :- After connnecting you ncan upload the files on the /bitnami/htdocs folder
+            Step 2 :- Open Filezilla then go to sitemanager and create new site Step 3 :- Put the host ip & select protocol SFTP - SSH File transfer protocol then choose logon type key file Step 4 :- Username will be bitnami then select the key file that you've downloaded then click on connect Step 5 :- After connnecting you can upload the files on the /bitnami/htdocs folder